matiasdg/mutantes-meli/README.md

 The app is hosted on https://mutantes-meli.herokuapp.com

-Endpoint for check if a human is mutant or not [https://mutantes-meli.herokuapp.com/api/xmen/mutant](https://mutantes-meli.herokuapp.com/api/xmen/mutant)
+Endpoint for check if a human is mutant or not:
+[https://mutantes-meli.herokuapp.com/api/xmen/mutant](https://mutantes-meli.herokuapp.com/api/xmen/mutant)

-Endpoint for get the stats [https://mutantes-meli.herokuapp.com/api/xmen/stats](https://mutantes-meli.herokuapp.com/api/xmen/stats)
+Endpoint for get the stats:
+[https://mutantes-meli.herokuapp.com/api/xmen/stats](https://mutantes-meli.herokuapp.com/api/xmen/stats)

 For stress test purposes, know that Heroku has 10.000 rows limit.